What Does A Tight End Do In Football? Explained

 Blocking tight ends are often bigger, stalkier players who don’t necessarily move that well, but they block very well.
 These players are often included in running sets where they need extra support to block defensive ends or linebackers.

-In the ’70s and ’80s, blocking tight ends was the most common type of tight end in the NFL.
-This player often has his hand in the ground and is ready to be physical at the point of attack.
+In the ’70s and ’80s, the blocking tight end was the most common type of tight end in the NFL.
+This player often has his hand on the ground and is ready to be physical at the point of attack.

-Blocking tight ends will often catch 1, maybe two passes in a game.
+Blocking tight ends will often catch one, maybe two passes in a game.
 Again, it depends on how often the run-blocking tight end catches the football on the offensive coaches’ system.

 Pass-catching tight ends are more common in today’s game.
-Players like Rob Gronkowski, Travis Kelce, and George Kittle are among the best tight ends.
-These players are known as pass-catching tight ends.
+Players like Rob Gronkowski, Travis Kelce, and George Kittle are among the best tight ends in NFL history.
+These players are known as pass catching tight ends.

 Pass-catching tight ends lean more toward the athletic, pass-catching skill set than the run blocking skill set.
 That is not to say they can’t block.
 Those three players named above are extremely good at blocking.